Frequently Asked Questions

 Yes!
 Restaurant Week brings together a variety of diverse culinary menus to suit a diversity of taste.Does the menu include a drink?

-Certain restaurants may offer wine or a drink within this offer, but in most cases, beverages, as well as tax and gratuities, are not included.How do I experience a restaurant participating in Restaurant Week?
+Certain restaurants may offer wine or a drink within this offer, but in most cases, beverages, as well as tax and gratuities, are not included.What’s the idea behind Restaurant Week?

 Restaurant Week gives people the opportunity to try new restaurants they might have overlooked or feel they couldn't afford.
 Restaurants get to "put their best food forward" in order to gain new fans and can experiment with menu items.
 Above all, it showcases New Mexico as one of the world’s premier dining destinations.
 Thank you for helping us towards our goal!Who participates in New Mexico Restaurant Weeks?